 Contact the Chaplains’ Office for more information.

 Sunday Mass in Shove Chapel at 4:30 p.m. as well as seasonal observances and retreats.
 The community gathers for a weekly dinner on Thursdays.
-Contact The Rev. Kyle Ingels or student Maria Torres for more information.
+Student contact Allison Pacheco or the The Rev. Kyle Ingels for more information.

 Christian Science Organization